djalbat/reaction/README.md

 - The `toArray()` helper method is now called `guaranteeArray()`.
 - The `index` variable in the `indexOf()` helper method is now initially set to `null`.
+- Component state has been put back by popular demand.

 ## Installation